omniphx/forrest/README.md

     [appMenu] => /services/data/v30.0/appMenu
 )
 ```
-Next, call resources by referring to the specified key.
-For instance:
+From the list above, I can call resources by referring to the specified key.
 ```php
 Forrest::theme();
 ```
-or
+Or...
 ```php
 Forrest::appMenu();
 ```

-Resource urls can be extended by passing additional parameters into the first argument:
+Additional resource url parameters can also be passed in
 ```php
 Forrest::sobjects('Account/describe/approvalLayouts/');
 ```

-You can also add optional parameters to requests:
+As well as new formatting options, headers or other configurations
 ```php
 Forrest::theme(['format'=>'xml']);
 ```